-In case you missed the newsflash, the 2017 household debt in the first quarter is now as high as similar levels in 2008 before the onset of the Great Recession.
+In case you missed the newsflash, the 2017 household debt is now as high as similar levels in 2008 before the onset of the Great Recession.
 Does this mean we are headed for another recession in the coming months?
 Let’s digest the information provided by the Federal Reserve Bank of New York before jumping to conclusions.

 Household Debt Has Been Slowly Rising

 Household debt peaked in the 3rd quarter of 2008 at $12.68 trillion.
 American families reduced their total debt burdens for every quarter from the high water mark in 2008 until the second quarter 2013.
 The total amount of household debt surpassed the 2008 record in the first quarter 2017 with $12.73 trillion.